KenKundert/psf_utils/README.rst

         R2:total    A²/Hz  real  (12042 points)
         out         A/√Hz  real  (12042 points)

-    # display only those that match R1:* (assumes nonomatch variable is set in shell)
+    # list only those that match R1:* (assumes nonomatch variable is set in shell)
     > list-psf -l R1:*
     Using resistor.raw/pnoise.pnoise.
         R1:flicker  A²/Hz  real  (12042 points)
         R1:thermal  A²/Hz  real  (12042 points)
         R1:total    A²/Hz  real  (12042 points)

-    # display a graph containing signals that start with R1:
+    # show a graph containing signals that start with R1:
     > show-psf R1:*

-    # display the thermal noise of R1, and then the total noise minus the flicker noise
+    # show the thermal noise of R1, and then the total noise minus the flicker noise
     > show-psf R1:thermal R1:total-R1:flicker

-    # display a graph containing only out
+    > show-psf out        # show a graph containing only out
-    > show-psf out

-    > show-psf            # display out again, exactly as in previous run
+    > show-psf            # show out again, exactly as in previous run

-    > show-psf -M out     # display out again, this time include point markers
+    > show-psf -M out     # show out again, this time include point markers

-    > show-psf -P out     # display out again, this time only show point markers
+    > show-psf -P out     # show out again, this time only show point markers

     > show-psf -s out.svg out     # send graph of out to svg file

-    # display signals in a PSF file from a DC operating point file:
+    # list signals in a PSF file from a DC operating point file:
     > list-psf -f diffamp.raw/tran.dc
     Using diffamp.raw/pnoise.pnoise.
         in_n    in_p    out_n   out_p   Vdd     Vdd:p

-    # display the DC voltages
+    # show the DC voltages
     > show-psf \*
          V(in_n) = 47.678 µV
          V(in_p) = 47.623 µV